CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 Clause is defined as a set of rules, that makes to understand the concepts of MySQL command in Database.

-1. Create a new table **course** and insert the different values to the table.
+1. Run the following query inside the terminal which creates a new table **course** and insert the different values to the table.
 We will use this table in further steps for learning the clauses in MYSQL.

    ```
    CREATE TABLE Course